liamcruz32/cardgames/goathead.md

 The player who played the highest card in the suit led, or the highest trump if any were played, wins the trick and takes it into their scoring pile.
 They then lead the next trick.

 ## Contracts
-Starting with the player to the left of the dealer, each player announces a contract they are willing to play.
-Following players must bid a higher contract or pass.
-After the contract is declared, the declarer may choose to add the kitty to their hand.
-If they do, they then choose two cards to add back to the kitty.
-The points in the kitty count towards the declarer's trick-point total at the end of the round.

-The declarer may stick to their bid contract, or choose another higher ranking contract.

   * **Suit**
     - The trump suit always contains the four Jacks as the highest trumps in the following order: J♣-J♠-J♥-J♦
     - The declarer calls for a suit contract by naming the suit they wish to supplement the trump suit